-On the last day of school in June of 2017, a non-custodial parent convinced her child to run to the perimeter fence of her elementary school as she waited to lead her to a getaway car.
+- On the last day of school before summer break, a non-custodial parent convinced her child to run to the perimeter fence of her elementary school as she waited to lead her to a getaway car.
 Staff members ran after the student and were able to bring her back.
 The woman was detained until police arrived.

 Both of these incidents involving a non-custodial family member occurred at elementary schools in the Littleton Public Schools District in Colorado but are examples of a wider threat that every school district faces.
 The best way for campuses to handle non-custodial parent issues is to be proactive and stay vigilant.